taylor-johnson-codes/-Data-Structures-and-Algorithms-graduate-course/README.md

 ## CLASS WORK
-1-11-22: Read/write to console and external files; method to display stars; convert input from str to int
+1-11-22: Read/write to console and external files | Method to display stars | Convert input from str to int